lewiji/TunlrSwitcher/README.md

 TunlrSwitcher
 =============

+NOTE: This app is no longer under development due to the discovery of in built Location switching.
+Go to System Preferences > Network and add a new location and it's much more convenient than this app.

 A quick menubar application for Mac OS X 10.7+ that lets you quickly switch between the [Tunlr DNS servers](http://www.tunlr.net) (or any set of primary and secondary DNS servers) and default empty DNS settings on all adaptors.

 Officially only supports 10.7+ but will run on 10.5, but I haven't done any testing below 10.7.